monyhar/monyhar/monyhar/docs/linux/sysroot.md

 # Linux sysroot images

-The chromium build system for Linux will (by default) use a sysroot image rather than building against the libraries installed on the host system.
+The monyhar build system for Linux will (by default) use a sysroot image rather than building against the libraries installed on the host system.
 This serves several purposes.
 Firstly, it ensures that binaries will run on all supported linux systems independent of the packages installed on the build